paperswithcode/releasing-research-code/README.md

 > 📋A template README.md for code accompanying a Machine Learning paper

-# My owesome paper title
+# My awesome paper title

 This repository is the official implementation of [My owesome paper title](https://arxiv.org/abs/2030.12345).